 Also, think about what your troop will want to accomplish this year.
 What are some goals?
 Will the troop focus on one theme for the year?
 We want to know what type of activities you will plan to do throughout your first year.
-Every troop has a unique 'personality.'
+Every troop has a unique 'personality.
+Include girls with disabilities or learning differences.
+Do all the girls enjoy a specific sport or activity?
 Let us know anything that is special about your troop!
-Will the girls speak a different language?
-Include girls with disabilities or learning differences?
-Do all the girls enjoy a specific sport or activity?